 Information

-The CTR, Certified Tumor Registrar, is a credential provided by the National Cancer Registrar Association (NCRA).
-It is earned by successful completion of the CTR exam and the CTR must maintain their credential through continuing education.
+The ODS, Oncology Data Specialist, is a credential provided by the National Cancer Registrar Association (NCRA).
+It is earned by successful completion of the ODS exam and the ODS must maintain their credential through continuing education.

 RHIT Programs